ppsnzwh/MARL-RESOURCE-ALLOCATION/README.md

 #### statement

-This code provides support for the paper "Online resource allocation model with time slot based on qmix".
+This code provides support for the paper "Research on online time slot resource allocation mechanism based on multi-agent reinforcement learning".
 You may not use the code for your own paper submission without permission.
 Failure to do so will result in accountability.